upstream-se/guidebook-draft/docs/motivation/problem-space.md

 From a broader perspective, software systems are best understood as **socio-technical systems**, in which technical components and social elements co-evolve.
 Research in socio-technical systems emphasizes that technical change and organizational change are interdependent, and that attempts to address one in isolation are often insufficient ([Baxter & Sommerville, 2011](../resources/bibliography.md#baxter-sommerville-2011)).

 Recognizing the organizational and social context of software systems does not imply prescribing organizational structures or management practices.
 Rather, it establishes that software systems are embedded in human and institutional settings that shape their lifecycle, constraints, and evolution.
-This embeddedness is a fundamental characteristic of the problem space addressed by this guidebook.
+This embeddedness is a fundamental characteristic of the problem space addressed by the Upstream Software Engineering discipline.

-# Multiplicity of Actors and Providers
+## Multiplicity of Actors and Providers

+Software systems are rarely produced or evolved by a single, stable group of actors.
+Instead, they are typically shaped by a **multiplicity of roles, teams, and providers** that contribute at different points in time and from different organizational positions.

+Within an organization, software systems often involve multiple teams with distinct responsibilities, expertise, and priorities.
+Over time, responsibilities may shift as teams are reorganized, merged, or dissolved.
+In parallel, external actors—such as vendors, consultants, and service providers—may participate in the construction, maintenance, or operation of the system.
+These arrangements are common in large organizations and long-lived systems, and they introduce additional layers of coordination and dependency.

+Research on large-scale and distributed software development highlights that development and evolution frequently occur across organizational and geographical boundaries.
+Work is divided among multiple units, often with limited shared context and varying degrees of autonomy ([Herbsleb & Mockus, 2003](../resources/bibliography.md#herbsleb-mockus-2003)).
+As a result, no single actor may hold a complete or enduring understanding of the software system as a whole.

+Multiplicity of actors also implies diversity in perspectives, incentives, and constraints.
+Different stakeholders may have differing interpretations of system goals, quality priorities, or acceptable trade-offs.
+These differences are not anomalies; they are inherent to collaborative and multi-actor environments.

+Over the lifetime of a software system, actors and providers may change repeatedly, while the system itself remains.
+Knowledge is transferred imperfectly across handovers, contracts, and organizational boundaries.
+Understanding software systems as artifacts shaped by a succession of actors and providers is therefore essential to characterizing the environment in which they evolve.

+This observation does not imply that multiplicity is undesirable or should be reduced.
+Rather, it establishes that software systems commonly exist within ecosystems of actors whose composition and relationships change over time, forming a key dimension of the problem space addressed by the Upstream Software Engineering discipline.

 # Boundaries, Context, and Environment